aleksaa01/qgmailer/README.md

 And attachments:
 ![view attachments](https://github.com/aleksaa01/qgmailer/blob/master/docs/images/attachments_viewer.png)

-You can also send emails, and keep record of your personal contacts.
+You can also send emails, and keep a record of your personal contacts.